bmos/FG-PFRPG-Live-Hitpoints/README.md

-# PFRPG: Live Hitpoints from Constitution
+# PFRPG Live Hitpoints from Constitution
 This extension automates changes to hitpoints based on an ability score.

 # Compatibility and Instructions